 Twinkling fairy lights and pictures of movie stars.
 Italian cherubs and vinyl records on the wall.
 Let’s just say it’s all a bit eclectic and it works fine without ever knowing the backstory.

-If you can, ask to be seated in one of the cosy booths that line the walls.
+If you can, ask to be seated in one of the cozy booths that line the walls.

 One of the best parts of the meal is actually the free bread which is brought to every table.
 It is served with olive oil and herbs.

-Appetizers range in price from $8 for Minestrone Soup to $15 for the Margarita Flatbread.
-The flatbread is actually one of the best things on the menu, but for $15 it seems a bit overpriced.
+Appetizers range in price from $9 for Minestrone Soup to $16 for Margarita Flatbread.
+The flatbread is actually one of the best things on the menu, but for $16 it seems a bit overpriced.

-Dessert choices are the inevitable Tiramisu, Cannoli, Gelato and Cherry Tort.
+Dessert choices are the inevitable Tiramisu, Cannoli, Gelato, Colors of Italy Cheesecake, and Cherry Cake.

 Hollywood Brown Derby at Hollywood Studios